How to Make Natural Lavender Body Balm

 I got in touch with Manx Cancer Help, a drop-in centre for anyone affected by Cancer.
 Leo was a huge fan of the aromatherapy, reflexology, and other services the centre provides and I asked to host a remembrance workshop.
 They were more than happy to host me and I had the honor of showing Leo’s closest friends how to make Lavender Body Balm.

 The lesson was lively and chatty and everyone seemed amazed at how easy it is to make body balm.
 All it’s really made of is solid and liquid oils that work together to moisturise and protect.
-They are gently melted together, essential oil is stirred in, and then it’s poured into containers.
+They are gently melted together, the essential oil is stirred in, and then it’s poured into containers.
 I enjoy teaching people how to make handmade skincare but this was even better because it’s so easy to do.

-Throughout the lesson we all spoke of Leo and remembered things she said and did.
+Throughout the lesson, we all spoke of Leo and remembered things she said and did.
 Everyone there knew her as a friend and her husband David was able to join us for the day.
-Even after I’d packed up and headed out the door I could hear the sound of laughter and chit chat and know that most of all that’s what would make Leo smile.
-For her I’d like to share the recipe and instructions for making Natural Lavender Balm with you as well.
+Even after I’d packed up and headed out the door I could hear the sound of laughter and chit-chat and know that most of all that’s what would make Leo smile.
+For her, I’d like to share the recipe and instructions for making Natural Lavender Balm with you as well.

 Natural Lavender Body Balm

 1. Over very low heat, or better yet, a double boiler, melt the beeswax and shea butter until liquid.
-Add the Sweet almond oil and then wait for it to liquefy again.
+Add the sweet almond oil and then wait for it to liquefy again.
 Keep stirring it during that time to help speed things up.

 2. Take the oils off the heat and allow them to rest until the temperature is about 130F/ 54C.
 Stir in the Vitamin E and essential oil and then pour into containers.
-Allow to harden and cool which can take two to three hours.
+Allow to harden and cool, which can take two to three hours.
 Don’t put a lid on the container until the balm is hardened and at room temperature.